The Krebs Cycle: Inputs, Outputs, and the Heart of Cellular Respiration

 -

-Amino Acid Catabolism: Certain amino acids, the building blocks of proteins, can be converted into various intermediates of the Krebs cycle, including acetyl-CoA, providing another avenue for fuel entry.
+Amino Acid Catabolism: Certain amino acids, the building blocks of proteins, can be converted into various intermediates of the Krebs cycle, including acetyl-CoA, providing another avenue for fuel entry And that's really what it comes down to..

 The Krebs Cycle Reactions: A Step-by-Step Breakdown